fmerg/pymerkle/README.md

 t = merkle_tree(hash_type='sha256', encoding='utf-8', security=True)
 ```

-Defence measures play role only for the default hash and encoding types above; in all other combinations, `security` could be set to `False` or by default `True` without essentially affecting encryption (see ... for details).
+Defence measures play role only for the default hash and encoding types above; in all other combinations, `security` could be set to `False` or by default `True` without essentially affecting encryption (see [here](#defense) for details).
 To create a Merkle-tree with hash algorithm _SHA512_ and encoding type _UTF-32_ you could just type:

 ```python
 t = merkle_tree(hash_type='sha512', encoding='utf-32')